klei/migrate/README.md

    * e.g. have a separate test database with its own migration history
 * Write migrations in coffee-script
    * N.B. klei-migrate does not depend on coffee-script itself, your project must have the module installed for it to work
+* Migration template (used when creating new migrations)
+   * Can be set in a `klei-migrate.json` config file in cwd when running klei-migrate

 ## Installation